Click HERE to receive email updates on HUNT MASTER.

 What’s the next step?
 Well, I’m kinda figuring things out as I go because I’ve never published a game before.
 I have found the articles by James Mathe, an entrepreneur, game designer, and publisher, to be very helpful.
 After making some minor adjustments, I plan to print a few more copies of the game with Game Crafter.
 I will send those out to reviewers and visit my gaming distributors.
 I’m hoping that being a customer for 14 years will help me get a foot in the door with distribution.
 A Kickstarter campaign is also on the agenda.

 I would like to give a huge “THANK YOU” to my friends that have been supportive of this project.
 Some of you have even mentioned wanting one of the prototypes.
 Sorry, there are only two of those.
-However, it is possible for me to order a few extra copies from Game Crafter when I place the order for the reviewers.
+However, I will order more copies from Game Crafter which will be sent to reviewers and used for other promotional and demo purposes.
 Unfortunately, printing with Game Crafter (an American, print on demand company) is a little more pricey than printing a large print run in China.
-Soon, I will make an announcement about how YOU can get a very limited First Printing, American made, personalized copy of the game months before it’s official release.

 -Ray Franks (aka Abby Normal)